Dale Joseph Melczek: Bishop of Gary

-Melczek also served as chairman of the United States Conference of Catholic Bishops (USCCB) Committee on the Laity (2002–2005), co-chairman of the Race Relations Council of Northwest Indiana (2002–2007), and episcopal liaison to the National Association of Catholic Chaplains (2002–2007).
+Melczek also served as chair of the United States Conference of Catholic Bishops (USCCB) Committee on the Laity (2002–2005), co-chairman of the Race Relations Council of Northwest Indiana (2002–2007), and episcopal liaison to the National Association of Catholic Chaplains (2002–2007).

-In 2003, Melczek petitioned Cardinal Joseph Ratzinger to remove Richard Emerson from the priesthood.
-Emerson first served in the Diocese of Gary starting in 1978, then moved in 1986 to the Diocese of Orlando as a temporary assignment close to his parents.
-In 1991, Orlando Bishop Norbert Dorsey requested Emerson's transfer back to Gary, where Emerson resumed ministry.
-Multiple allegations of inappropriate behavior were generated from Emerson's assignments in Florida and Indiana.
-On December 22, 2003, Melczek removed Monsignor Don Grass from ministry after he admitted sexually abusing a minor.
-It happened while Grass was assigned to Cathedral of the Holy Angels Parish in Gary during the late 1960's.
+In 2003, Melczek petitioned Cardinal Joseph Ratzinger in Rome to remove Reverend Richard Emerson from the priesthood.
+Multiple allegations of inappropriate behavior had been generated from Emerson's assignments in Gary and the Diocese of Orlando.
+Also in 2003, Melczek removed Monsignor Don Grass from ministry after he admitted sexually abusing a minor.
+It happened while Grass was assigned to Cathedral of the Holy Angels Parish in Gary during the late 1960s.

-On January 15, 2005, Melczek and the Diocese of Gary were named in a lawsuit by an Orlando man.
+In 2005, Melczek and the Diocese of Gary were named in a lawsuit by an Orlando man.
 The plaintiff stated that Emerson had sexually abused him as a minor during the late 1980s and early 1990s when Emerson was posted at St. Charles Borromeo Parish in Orlando.
-The lawsuit claimed that the Diocese of Gary and Melczek ignored earlier sexual abuse allegations against Emerson during his first stay in Indiana.
+The lawsuit claimed that the diocese and Melczek ignored earlier sexual abuse allegations against Emerson during his first stay in Indiana.
 At his request, Emerson was removed from the priesthood in 2006.
 On July 7, 2010, Melczek and the diocese of Gary were sued again, based on allegations by a different man in Orlando against Emerson.

 Retirement

-On November 9, 2013, Melczek turned 75, the age at which Catholic bishops must submit their resignations to the Pope.
+On November 9, 2013, Melczek turned 75, the age at which bishops must submit their resignations to the pope.
 On November 24, 2014, Pope Francis accepted Melczek's resignation, replacing him with Auxiliary Bishop Donald J. Hying.
-Melczek served as apostolic administrator until Hying's installation in January 2015.
+Melczek served as apostolic administrator of the diocese until Hying's installation in January 2015.
 He also served as administrator of St. Mary of the Lake Parish in Gary.

-On August 24, 2022, it was reported that Melczek was in hospice care in Gary after suffering a stroke that left him unresponsive.
-Melczek died on August 25, 2022.
+On August 24, 2022, Melczek suffered a stroke.
+He died in Crown Point, Indiana, on August 25, 2022.